Philsie/ARRS-documentation/Users/chief.md

 			* Villages, forests in which there is nothing.
 			* The Locals want to exchange something for Moonshine.
 			* Fights in bars still somehow brighten up my thirst.
-			* But it's like a hungry person eating a snack instead of a Real.
+			* But it's like a hungry person eating a snack instead of a meal.
 Complete bullshit.

 	* diary_item05m_animal.txt<br>
 	< - file -><br>